Introduction#

 Then a crucial choice is the degree of the polynomial function.

-This class of models is called Linear Models because we want to learn only the linear scaling coefficients \(w_i\), given any choice of basis for the variable \(x\) like the polinomial basis shown here.
+This class of models is called Linear Models because we seek to learn only the linear scaling coefficients \(w_i\), given any choice of basis for the variable \(x\) like the polynomial basis shown here.

-We can then construct an error function with the sum of squares approach in which we are computing the distance of every target data point to our polynomial
+We can then construct an error function with the sum of squares approach in which we compute the distance of every target data point to our polynomial.

-in which we are then optimizing for the value of \(w\).
+We then optimize for the value of \(w\).

 which we are optimizing for and by setting to 0, we can then find the minimum

 This can be solved by the trusty old Gaussian elimination.
-A general problem with this approach is that the degree of the polynomial is a decisive factor which often leads to over-fitting and hence makes this a less desirable approach.
-Gaussian elimination, or a matrix inversion approach when implemented on a computer can also be a highly expensive computational operation for large datasets.
+A general problem with this approach is that the degree of the polynomial is a decisive factor that often leads to over-fitting and hence makes this a less desirable approach.
+Gaussian elimination, or a matrix inversion approach, when implemented on a computer, can also be a highly expensive computational operation for large systems.

 This is a special case of the Maximum Likelihood method.